ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 To start with, the request for support **must be made well before the tournament actually commences play.** There are no specific timelines for this, but we recommend at least two to three weeks before play commences to account for delays in the screening process.

-You may be required to postpone the start of your tournament during periods of high delay, but the osu! team will make efforts to ensure this does not happen.
+You may be required to postpone the start of your tournament during periods of high delay, but the account support team will make efforts to ensure this does not happen.

 If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:

-- The name of your tournament
-- A brief description of your tournament, including its scoring type and any other appropriate features
+- A brief description of your tournament, including any applicable dates, gamemode, and any other appropriate features
-- Any applicable dates for your tournament
-- Any links to public off-site chatrooms or servers used for the event (Discord, etc.)
+- Any links to:
-- A link to the forum thread located under the [Tournaments forum](https://osu.ppy.sh/community/forums/55) that announces/details your tournament
+  - The forum thread located under the [Tournaments forum](https://osu.ppy.sh/community/forums/55) that announces/details your tournament.
+    - For regional tournaments, the thread may be created in the appropriate Language subforum.
+  - Public Discord servers or any other off-site chatrooms used for the event.
-- Any links to previous iterations of the same tournament (only where applicable)
+  - Previous iterations of the same tournament series (only where applicable).
+- Separate lists for:
-- A list of the players involved in running the tournament
+  - The staff and helpers involved in running the tournament (see [FAQ](#what-is-considered-staff)).
-- A list of players who have registered for the tournament (see [tournament screening](#tournament-screening))
+  - All players who have registered for the tournament (see [tournament screening](#tournament-screening)).

-Please allow up to three weeks for a response.
+Once we receive your request, the account support team will return a list of users who are ineligible to participate in tournaments.
+Please allow ample time for a response.
 We will try our best to handle all requests within a week, but we occasionally have large spikes in workload that can make this impossible.

 ## Expectations